 The school is involved actively in new developments in many

 subjects.
 Work experience and community involvement are regarded

 We are national leaders in the development of

 school based vocational qualifications.
 Currently we offer a

-wide variety of land based courses.
+wide variety of rural skills courses.

 Approximately fifty percent of our students

 Page last updated

 Friday, 21 March, 2014 11:55

 Mrs J Westwood